wulfland/AccelerateDevOps/ch9_release/Deploy_to_GKE.md

   GKE_ZONE: europe-west3-a
 ```

 8. __Have a look__ at [Service.yml](/../../blob/main/ch9_release/src/Tailwind.Traders.Web/Service.yml) and [Deployment.yml](blob/main/ch9_release/src/Tailwind.Traders.Web/Deployment.yml).
 You don't have to modify the files - just take a look at them as they will perform the deployment.
-The environment variables will be repaced during the deployment.
+The environment variables will be replaced during the deployment.

 9. __Run the workflow [Deploy-GKE.yml](/../../actions/workflows/Deploy-GKE.yml)__ under `Actions` | `Deploy-GKE` | `Run workflow`:

     ![img]("C:\Users\kaufm\Packt\B17827 - Accelerate DevOps with GitHub - General\B17827\img\B17827_09\gke\04_run-workflow.png")

-    The workflow will build the docker compainer and deploy it to your cluster.
+    The workflow will build the docker container and deploy it to your cluster.

     ![img]("C:\Users\kaufm\Packt\B17827 - Accelerate DevOps with GitHub - General\B17827\img\B17827_09\gke\05_success.png")

-10. __Clean up__ your resources by ececuting the [destroy-gke.sh](destroy-gke.sh) script:
+10. __Clean up__ your resources by executing the [destroy-gke.sh](destroy-gke.sh) script:

     ```console
     $ chmod +x destroy-gke.sh